Change the MySQL Timeout on a Server

 - Edit

-if the application abandoned the connection.
-If you do have reporting jobs that will do longer local processing while in a transaction, you might consider having such jobs issueset session wait_timeout=3600
+wait_timeoutvalue online.
+This does not require a MySQL restart, and thewait_timeoutcan be adjusted in the running server without incurring downtime.
+You would issueset global wait_timeout=60and any new sessions created would inherit this value.
+Be sure to preserve the setting inmy.cnf.
+Any existing connections will need to hit the old value ofwait_timeoutif the application abandoned the connection.
+If you do have reporting jobs that will do longer local processing while in a transaction, you might consider having such jobs issueset session wait_timeout=3600upon connecting.

 - The interactive timeout does not affect any web application connections.
 A high